nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 #### Preparing the Kubernetes cluster to run WebLogic domains ####

-Create the domain namespace (again don't forget to replace proper text with USER ID given by instructor):
+Every WebLogic Domain controlled by operator needs to be created in own separate kubernetes namespace.
+You have to create this  namespace now (again don't forget to replace proper text with USER ID given by instructor).:
 ```
 kubectl create namespace sample-domain1-ns-<PLEASE REPLACE THIS PART WITH YOUR USER ID>
 ```
-Create a Kubernetes secret containing the Administration Server boot credentials.
-We do it to override credentials that are stored in the image.
+WebLogic Operator integrates kubernetes secrets with WLS image and overrides default admin username/password (that are stored in the image) with the secret values stored inside kubernetes.
+So you need to create a Kubernetes secret containing the Administration Server boot credentials.
 You may replace in the sample below password "welcome1" with any other but when you in the future try to login to console please don't forget which password you have used:
 ```
 kubectl -n sample-domain1-ns-<PLEASE REPLACE THIS PART WITH YOUR USER ID> create secret generic sample-domain1-weblogic-credentials \
   --from-literal=username=weblogic \
   --from-literal=password=welcome1
 ```
-Label the secret with domainUID:
+Operator requires that all resources used by the WebLogic domain were properly labeled with domainUID.
+So you need to label the secret with domainUID:
 ```
 kubectl label secret sample-domain1-weblogic-credentials \
   -n sample-domain1-ns-<PLEASE REPLACE THIS PART WITH YOUR USER ID> \